tethys-ts/tethysts/sphinx/source/usage.rst

   my_station = [s for s in stations if (s['ref'] == 'waeranga')][0]
   my_station

 Again, the stations object is a list of dictionaries.
-Most of the data in each dictionary should be self-explanitory.
+Most of the data in each dictionary should be self-explanatory.
 But what you'll need next is to pick a station and write down the station_id just like you did with the dataset_id.

 To get the results (the time series data), you'll need a dataset_id and station_id.
 Internally, the results are broken up by dataset and station.
 The get_results method has many input options.
 Take a look at the reference page for a description of all the options.